GitGeek00/marvelapi/README.md

 Comic Craze is a compact and focused project created for the Code the Dream ADVANCED PRE-WORK ASSIGNMENT

 ## Installation
-Download 3 folders: img, js, style and HTML single file: index.html to the root server directory.
+Download three folders: img, js, style, and the HTML file named index.html, or ensure that the directory structure matches the one in the repository before placing them in the root server directory.

-The website has been hosted on free host 000webhostapp.com and work well, the link is: https://comiccraze.000webhostapp.com
+An online copy of website hosted on free host 000webhostapp.com and work well, the link is: https://comiccraze.000webhostapp.com

 ## Project Design